GowriSankar-JG/ML-DL-python/Mall Customer Segmentation/README.md

 **Cluster 3:**
 Low Income, Low Spending Score - Don't target these customers since they have less income and need to save money.

+#### Considering Age of Customers
+I have aggregated them into 4 different categories namely **Usual Customers, Priority Customers, Senior Citizen Target Customers, Young Target Customers**.
+We can make different marketing strategies and policies to optimize the spending scores of the customer in the Mall.